Skogarmadr/bachelor-thesis/chapters/05-protocol.md

 #### Claim Fund

-Bob takes control of bitcoin in using the pre-image $s$ and his public key hashed $h_B$ from Alice to redeem the `Swaplock P2SH`.
+Bob takes control of bitcoin in using the pre-image $s$ and his public key hash $h_B$ from Alice to redeem the `Swaplock P2SH`.
 Bob can redeem it with:
 \begin{minipage}{\linewidth}\centering
 \begin{lstlisting}[mathescape=true, caption={Bob's script signature},label=lst:claim]
    <$sig_B$> <$h_B$> <$s$> OP_TRUE